guluc3m/loc/source/includes/_v1_account.md

     "status": "fail",
     "data": {
         "password": "Not complex enough",
-        "confirm_password": "Passwords do not match"
+        "confirm-password": "Passwords do not match"
     }
 ```